Mississippi Explorer Cruise

 Day 9 - St. Francisville, LA

-This iconic Southern estate is renowned for its oak-lined avenue, stretching towards the Mighty Mississippi.
+Visit this iconic Southern estate, renowned for its oak-lined avenue, stretching towards the Mighty Mississippi.
 Built in the early 19th century, this Greek Revival mansion exudes charm with its grand architecture and lush gardens.

 Day 12 - New Orleans, LA